avranade/Ashwin-Udacity-Nanodegree/Project4 - Catalog/fullstack-nanodegree-vm-master/vagrant/catalog/README.md

 Backend: Python Flask SQLAlchemy
 Frontend: HTML, CSS, JS.
 Fontawesome was used for the Home Icon on Page.

+## Implementation
+* Code for this project is based on the ud330 and Oauth project code as part of the lessons.
+Some code has been modified, whereas some has been kept as is.
+Boilerplate gconnect, gdisconnect etc are taken as is.
+* UI is basic Bootstrap with some customizations.
+* As part of the design decision, data is first populated in the database and then interacted with.
+* Users do not have the capability to create categories, just Products.
+One category can have multiple products.
+* Google sign in is used for Authentication.
+FB signin, while useful, hasn't been used here.
+* Users can sign up using Google only.
+Once signed in, users can edit/delete only the content they created.
+* A json endpoint at /catalog.json is kept open so that an API call can be made to it.

 ## Installation and How to View This App
 1. Install Vagrant and VirtualBox
 2. Clone the repository